 South Coast Rail will be built in phases.
 Phase 1 service will provide a one-seat ride by extending the existing Middleborough/Lakeville commuter rail service from Boston to Taunton, Fall River and New Bedford.
-It will deliver service to the South Coast late in 2023.

 Elements of Phase 1: